Join the 'Vitreomacular Adhesion' group to help and get support from people like you.

 WEDNESDAY, July 13, 2016 – Routine eye checkups often pick up unnoticed problems, particularly in older adults, a new study says.
 "In asymptomatic patients, comprehensive routine optometric eye examinations detect a significant number of new eye conditions and/or results in management changes," said the study's author, Elizabeth Irving, and her colleagues from the University of Waterloo in Ontario, Canada.
 More than half of people with no new symptoms or vision problems receive new prescriptions or treatment changes as a result of routine eye exams, the researchers found.
 The need for vision prescription changes was found for two out of five people, the study noted.
 Meanwhile, 16 percent were diagnosed with a new eye condition and 31 percent had a change in their ongoing care, researchers found.
 The study included data on nearly 6,400 patients who visited a university eye clinic over ...
 Read more

-Related support groups: Eye Conditions, Glaucoma, Cataract, Macular Degeneration, Glaucoma (Open Angle), Uveitis, Iritis, Keratitis, Optic Nerve Disorder, Ocular Herpes Simplex, Macular Edema, Retinal Disorders, Corneal Abrasion, Diagnosis and Investigation, Glaucoma/Intraocular Hypertension, Corneal Ulcer, Strabismus, Chorioretinitis, Glaucoma (Narrow Angle), Visual Defect/Disturbance
+Related support groups: Eye Conditions, Glaucoma, Cataract, Macular Degeneration, Glaucoma (Open Angle), Uveitis, Iritis, Keratitis, Optic Nerve Disorder, Corneal Abrasion, Ocular Herpes Simplex, Macular Edema, Retinal Disorders, Diagnosis and Investigation, Glaucoma/Intraocular Hypertension, Corneal Ulcer, Chorioretinitis, Strabismus, Diabetic Macular Edema, Myopia

 Posted 24 May 2016 by Drugs.com